 When to stay with Saleor

-Pricing pulled from each vendor's site on the review date.
-We score on cost-at-volume for representative D2C brands ($1M-$10M annual revenue), GraphQL API depth, ecosystem maturity, multi-store and multi-currency support, and operational lift to migrate.
+Pricing pulled from each vendor's site or documented customer reports on the review date.
+Vendure consolidated to Core, Platform, and Cloud editions during its 2026 platform refresh and no longer publishes the prior €49 plus €199 Cloud tiers; commercial editions are contact-sales.
+We score on cost-at-volume for representative D2C brands ($1M-$50M annual revenue), GraphQL API depth, ecosystem maturity, multi-store plus multi-currency support, and operational lift to migrate.
 We weight against tools whose advertised pricing excludes essential transaction fees that compound at high volume.

 Initial published version with 5 picks.